Información de perfil

-We're Hannah and Dominic, we live on a family farm on Inch Island, Ireland.
-The island is only 5 miles in diametre and we are 8km from the nearest town.
+We're Hannah and Dominic, we live on a family farm on Inch Island, Donegal, Ireland.
+We're 8km from the nearest town!
 There is lots to do on the island from the wildfowl bird walk to swimming in the lough Swilly.
 We enjoy cycling, walking and most outdoor activities!
-Hannah makes sculpture & is a keen bee-keeper and Dominic loves digital analytics, software, writing & travelling.
+Hannah makes prints and Dominic loves digital analytics, software, writing & travelling.
 We also have 2 cats that live in the house with us.

 Kind of projects might be: